splunk/cla-agreement/README.md

 After adding the workflow to the main branch.
 Enable branch protection for main,develop and any other merge targets with the requirement of passing the agreements status check

 Add a repository secret PAT_TOKEN with a github PAT for a service account to your repo.
-Add the service account to cla-agreement-svc
+Add the service account to cla-agreement-svc team

 This CLA/COC tracker users https://github.com/marketplace/actions/cla-assistant-lite